Vietnam.vn - Nền tảng quảng bá Việt Nam

 Health experts warn that some groups are at risk of catching the flu and experiencing dangerous complications, including young children, the elderly, pregnant women and people with underlying medical conditions such as diabetes, asthma, heart disease, stroke, etc.

-Health experts recommend that everyone is at risk of seasonal flu, but some groups need to pay special attention and get vaccinated at this time to prevent serious complications, including: Young children, especially children under 12 months old whose immune systems are not fully developed.
+Health experts advise that everyone is at risk of seasonal flu, but some groups need to pay special attention and get vaccinated at this time to prevent serious complications, including: Young children, especially children under 12 months old whose immune systems are not fully developed.
 Elderly people, aged 65 and over, with weakened immune systems.

-In addition, people with weakened immune systems, obese people (BMI over 40), people with diseases affecting the nervous system, and people under 20 years old who are taking aspirin for a long time are also in the group that needs to get vaccinated against influenza.
+In addition, people with weakened immune systems, obese people (BMI over 40), people with diseases affecting the nervous system, and people under 20 years old who are taking aspirin for a long time are also in the group that needs to get vaccinated against flu.

 In addition to the above subjects, according to Dr. Nguyen Tuan Hai, every person needs to be vaccinated against seasonal flu to prevent serious complications caused by the disease.

 According to the number of antigens we have Trivalent or Quadrivalent vaccines (3 or 4 viruses).
-They do this (mixture of 3 or 4 viruses) so that the vaccination can protect against most of the viruses that are commonly circulating in the world (coverage).
+They do this (mixture of 3 or 4 viruses) so that the vaccination can protect against most of the viruses that are circulating in the world (coverage).

 However, we need to pay attention to which “season” (year) the vaccine belongs to and whether it belongs to the Northern or Southern Hemisphere.
 The reason is that the Winter-Spring seasons of the Northern and Southern Hemispheres are different.